infinum/frontend-handbook/React/Recipes/Datx Store Provider.md

 >
 > DatX is an opinionated JS/TS data store.
 It features support for simple property definition, references to other models, and first-class TypeScript support.
 >
-> To find out more about Datx, check out the [official documentation](https://datx.dev/).
+> To find out more about DatX, check out the [official documentation](https://datx.dev/).

-To set up datx store, first, we need to install Datx dependency.
+To set up datx store, first, we need to install DatX dependency.
 To do this, follow [the official documentation](https://datx.dev/docs/getting-started/installation).

 After that, we can [create a collection](https://datx.dev/docs/getting-started/configuring-the-collection) and [models](https://datx.dev/docs/getting-started/defining-models).